Send your event info to glen.gower@ottawa.ca

 October 16: Stittsville Village Association Annual General Meeting

-Hey Stittsville, we need you!
 The Stittsville Village Association is holding an Annual General meeting on October 16 at 6:30 p.m., at the CARDEL Recreation Centre, upstairs Boardroom.
-At this meeting, we’ll nominate and vote on all board member positions.
-We’ll also hear from community members who would like to share comments with the board.
+At this meeting, they will nominate and vote on all board member positions.
+They will also hear from community members who would like to share comments with the board.
 Currently, Vice-President and many member-at-large positions are vacant.
-We’re recruiting new board members to coordinate social media advertising, volunteer sign-ups, fundraising, and support for our annual events, including: Parade of Lights in December, Canada Day celebration, Art in the Park at Village Square, and Music and Movies at Village Square.
-Existing board members are stretched thin, and these events are at risk without more people stepping up to help us coordinate.
-We’re looking for fresh ideas AND the energy to make it happen.
-Commitment is flexible, but involves one monthly meeting, in addition to support in lead-up and on event-days.
+They are recruiting new board members to coordinate social media advertising, volunteer sign-ups, fundraising, and support for annual events, including the Parade of Lights in December, the Canada Day celebration, Art in the Park at Village Square, and Music and Movies at Village Square.
+Existing board members are stretched thin, and these events are at risk without more people stepping up to help coordinate.
+They are looking for fresh ideas AND the energy to make it happen.
+Commitment is flexible, but involves one monthly meeting, in addition to support in the lead-up and on event days.

 October 18: Kanata Seniors Council Health Fair